fredlcore/BSB-LAN/src/WiFiSpi/README.md

 - **uint8_t begin(uint16_t port)**
 Initializes the instance, starts listening on specified *port*.
 Returns 1 if successful, 0 on error.

+- **uint8_t begin(uint16_t multicastIP, uint16_t port)**
+Initializes the instance, starts listening on specified *port* for multicast messages from *multicastIP* address.
+Returns 1 if successful, 0 on error.

 - **void stop()**
 Stops listening on the UDP port, frees the UDP socket used.

 - **int beginPacket(IPAddress ip, uint16_t port)**
 Starts building up a packet to send to the remote host specific in *ip* and *port*.
 Returns 1 if successful, 0 if there was a problem with the connection.
+This function works for both unicast and multicast communication.

 - **int endPacket()**
 Finishes the packet and sends it.
 Returns 1 if the packet was sent successfully, 0 if there was an error.